neuhausergenny/notes/README.md

 7. Continuously learn and improve your skills by reading blogs, attending workshops, or taking online courses.
 8. Collaborate with others and share your knowledge to grow as a programmer.
 9. Remember that programming is a continuous process, so always be ready to adapt and learn from your mistakes.

+# 2023-12-21
+- Today's programming wisdom is to embrace the principle of simplicity.
+Always strive to write clean, readable, and concise code.
+Remember that code is read far more often than it is written.

+Avoid premature optimization and overcomplication.
+It's better to have a working solution that can be improved later than a complex one that's difficult to understand and maintain.

+Also, understand that debugging is an integral part of programming.
+"If you didn't write the code as clearly as possible, you won't understand it when you debug it" - Anonymous.

+Lastly, cultivate a mindset of continuous learning.
+Technologies evolve rapidly in the world of programming.
+Embrace new concepts, tools, and best practices, and always be willing to adapt and improve your skills.
+Happy coding!